TulipaEnergy/TulipaClustering.jl/docs/src/90-contributing.md

 If the solution to the issue is clear, you can immediately create a pull request (see below).
 Otherwise, say what your proposed solution is and wait for a discussion around it.

-> **Tip**
->
+!!! tip
-> Feel free to ping us after a few days if there are no responses.
+    Feel free to ping us after a few days if there are no responses.

-If your solution involves code (or something that requires running the package locally), check the [developer documentation](https://github.com/TulipaEnergy/TulipaEnergyModel.jl/blob/main/README.dev.md) of [TulipaEnergyModel.jl](https://github.com/TulipaEnergy/TulipaEnergyModel.jl).
+If your solution involves code (or something that requires running the package locally), check the [developer documentation](91-developer.md).
 Otherwise, you can use the GitHub interface directly to create your pull request.